next-level-dev-pl/smart-route/README.md

 ## MVP

-We aim to provide application for Warsaw, in 1st phase.
+We aim to provide an application for Warsaw in the first phase.

 1st milestone:
 - [ ] Integration with the Warsaw Public Transport API (https://api.um.warszawa.pl/) - real-time location of buses and trams.